radanalyticsio/streaming-lab/README.md

 # radanalytics.io streaming and event processing lab

 This repository contains artifacts and resources to support the streaming and event processing labs for radanalytics.io.
+[Our slides from the workshop at Big Data Spain 2018 are here](./BDS-adding-intelligence-to-stream-processing.pdf).

 ## Description